How to Get Rid of and Prevent Garden Voles

 While moles and voles dig up your yard, they differ in appearance and behavior.
 “Moles are not rodents, but small mammals that spend most of their time underground, digging tunnels,” says Zachary Smith, president of Smith’s Pest Management, a certified pest control company in San Jose, Cal. specializing in vole control.

 Moles have large feet and claws that are perfect for burrowing.
 A mole’s head has a long pointed snout, with such tiny eyes and ears that it looks like it has none.
-Watch out for these signs that mean you have moles in your yard.
+Watch out for these signs that mean you have moles in your yard and learn how to repair mole holes in your lawn.

 What Do Voles Eat?